How to Get MLS Access Without a Realtor

 If you're considering selling your home yourself, a flat fee MLS listing service offers a cost-effective strategy to get your property listed on the local MLS.
 These services, provided by licensed brokerage companies, allow you to list your home on the MLS at a fraction of traditional real estate commissions.

-• Lower sale prices: Data from Clever Real Estate highlights a significant disparity in sale prices between homes sold FSBO versus those sold with an agent, with agent-assisted sales often netting nearly $50,000 more.[5]
+• Lower sale prices: Homes sold by owner net $65,000 less on average than homes sold by an agent.[1]
 Additionally, the National Association of Realtors has found that homes sold through agents achieve sale prices at or above the asking price, offsetting any savings from avoiding traditional commission fees.

-• More work: Without an agent, you'll have to take on the work of selling a home that a realtor usually handles.
+• More work: Without an agent, you'll have to take on the work a realtor usually handles.
 A flat fee MLS listing "does not necessarily involve any other service from the broker," explains Morgado.
 Bucciarelli adds: "This approach requires the seller to navigate showings, negotiations, and contracts independently, which can be overwhelming."

-For those ready to take the next step towards viewing a home, contacting the listing agent or partnering with a buyer's agent becomes essential.
+If you're ready to take the next step toward viewing a home, contacting the listing agent or partnering with a buyer's agent becomes essential.

-These websites let you search MLS listings nationwide, and you can set alerts for homes that meet your criteria.
+Websites like Zillow, Redfin, and Realtor.com pull data from the MLS.
+You search listings nationwide and set alerts for homes that meet your criteria.

 However, these platforms may not always present the most current or accurate information compared to direct MLS sources.
 Here's why: